hanabi/hanabi.github.io/variant-specific/Dark_Pink.md

 <br />

+### Save Clues

+* Just like a black suit, dark pink 3 and dark pink 4 are saved with a pink color clue.

 ### Dark Pink Tempo Clues

 * Normally, *Tempo Clues* on pink cards would never cause a *Tempo Clue Chop Move* (because *Tempo* on pink cards is important).